Meriiem/Fake-News-Detection-Tool/README.md

 # Fake-News-Detection-Tool
 ## Description
 A streamlit-based application that utilizes machine learning to classify news articles as "True" or "Fake."
-It employs natural language processing techniques to clean and vectorize text data, then applies several classification algorithms, including Logistic Regression, Decision Tree, Gradient Boosting, and Random Forest, to make predictions.
+It applies 4 classification algorithms, including Logistic Regression, Decision Tree, Gradient Boosting, and Random Forest, to make predictions.
 This tool aims to assist in quickly determining the credibility of news content.

 ## How to Run
 1. Ensure you have Python installed on your system.